offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    The model is defined by four pieces of information:

-   * Set of symbols that it can emit.
+   * Set of symbols that the machine can emit.
-   * Set of hidden states it can be in.
+   * Set of hidden states the machine can be in.
    * Matrix of state-state transition probabilities.
    * Matrix of state-symbol emission probabilities.